-Metadata API are found in the
+Metadata API is contained in the

 DataService, returns an instance of CsdlDocument using the